Inspiring High-Achieving Chicago-Area Teens to Lead and Serve through STEM and to Pursue Higher Education

 in 2013, weekdays Monday, July 1-Friday, July 26, 9am-4pm

-All 100 juniors and seniors come together to engage in a variety of hands-on group projects, lectures, labs, and field trips oriented toward an interdisciplinary theme, like “Local Action, Broader Impact” (2012) or “Cities of the Future” (2011).
+All 100 juniors and seniors come together to engage in a variety of hands-on group projects, lectures, labs, and field trips oriented toward an interdisciplinary theme, like “Challenging Our Borders, Reshaping Our World” (2013), “Local Action, Broader Impact” (2012), and “Cities of the Future” (2011).

 Scholars investigate STEM problems in a social context, and are asked to consider both quantitative and qualitative factors when proposing solutions.
 Past projects have addressed such diverse topics as food deserts, mercury emissions, diabetes treatment, renewable energy, natural disaster response, sustainable land use, and the role of science in policy-making.